halilcn/scraping-api/README.md

-It is a part of a project regarding to collecting apart adverts on a few web pages in Turkey.
+It is a part of a project regarding to collecting apartment adverts on a few web pages in Turkey.